This blog was originally published on 3/21/2023 and updated in August 2025.

 Reminders: email marketing best practices.

-Pay attention to layout.
+Pay attention to the layout.
 Think bite-sized, mobile-friendly blurbs.

 More and more emails will be read on mobile devices rather than desktops.
 You need short sentences and even shorter paragraphs.
 (Think fewer than 75 words in a single paragraph.)